 - Half turn wreathed element

 - Multiple straight handrail sections

-This handrail was made using our propriety technique called laminated sections.
+This timber handrail was made using a technique we’ve called laminated sections.

-Please watch the video below for more details on how to make a curved handrail.
+Please watch this introductory video to find out how to make a curved handrail with this method.

-We developed this method for making handrails that have to fit an existing metallic wreathed rail, but it can also be used very effectively to make any curved handrail.
+We developed this approach specifically for making handrails that have to fit an existing metallic wreathed rail, but it can also be used very effectively to make any curved handrail.

 The advantage of this technique is that you do not need to mark out the rail.

-In fact, making a wreathed handrail with this method can be done by any woodworker without any special hand railing knowledge.
+In fact, making a staircase handrail with this method can be done by any woodworker without any specialist handrail knowledge.

 We have been able to develop this system thanks to modern day polyurethane glue that will expand and set hard.